Kotlin/KEEP/proposals/sealed-interface-freedom.md

 The goals of this proposal are:

 - Introduce the concept of `sealed interface`.
-- Allow more freedom to `sealed class`, unify both `selead interface` and `sealed class` as the same concept.
+- Allow more freedom to `sealed class`, unify both `sealed interface` and `sealed class` as the same concept.
 - Seamlessly interoperate with JDK 15+ sealed classes and interfaces.

 ## Design of sealed interfaces